Investing

 Placing your money in a savings account may seem attractive as interest rates rise, however, is this the best strategy to build your wealth over the long-term?

-In this article we explain when is the best time to use a savings account and how best to invest for the long-term.
+In this article, we explain when is the best time to use a savings account and how best to invest for the long-term.

 Why were interest rates so low and why are they now rising?

-Since 2011, interest rates had been falling in Australia due to lower consumption, weak wages growth, low inflation and high household debt.
-Economies were slowing down and people were spending less.
+Even before the pandemic struck in early 2020nterest rates had been falling in Australia due to lower consumption, weak wages growth, low inflation and high household debt.

 What do higher interest rates mean for my savings account?

-That’s why high interest savings accounts were seen as an effective way to protect the value of your money.
 If you left that $10,000 in a high interest savings account and didn’t touch it, it would appreciate a little bit more each year.

-This was a great strategy when interest rates were higher.
-These days, that same high interest account might give you a return of anywhere between 2% and 5% per year.
-And that’s before tax, which could cut that return in half again if you’re in a high tax bracket.
+These days, that same high interest account might give you a return of anywhere between 2% and 5% per year, and that’s before tax, which could cut that return in half again if you’re in a high tax bracket.

 Essentially, Australians simply stashing cash in a high interest savings account are likely to see the value of their hard-earned money fall in comparison to the rising cost of goods and services (i.e. inflation).

-If inflation is at 6% and your savings account is paying 4%, you have effectively lost money.
-And that is without factoring in taxes and transaction costs.
-It is only through investing for the long-term do you have a chance at sustained wealth creation.
+If inflation is at 6% and your savings account is paying 4%, you have effectively lost money before taxes and transaction costs.

 When to use a savings account